 - 1. The statutes provide for the following timetable used in the adoption of budgets for the following fiscal year: - Prior to April 15, the Superintendent of Schools submits to the Board of School Trustees a tentative budget.
 If, in any year, the State Legislature creates unanticipated changes impacting District revenues or expenditures (after adoption of the amended final budget), or if considered necessary by the Board, an augmented budget may be filed at any time by a majority vote of the Board.
-After public notice has been filed, the Board may augment the appropriation at any time by a majority vote of the Board. - The tentative budget includes proposed expenditures and the means of financing them. - Before the third Wednesday in May, a minimum of seven days' notice of public hearing on the final budget is to be published in a local newspaper. - Prior to June 8, a final budget is adopted by the Board of School Trustees. - On or before January 1, an amended final budget, reflecting any adjustments necessary as a result of the completed count of students, is adopted by the Board of School Trustees. - 2.
-Appropriations may be transferred within or among any functions or programs within a fund without an increase in total appropriations.
+After public notice has been filed, the Board may augment the appropriation at any time by a majority vote of the Board.

+- The tentative budget includes proposed expenditures and the means of financing them. - Before the third Wednesday in May, a minimum of seven days' notice of public hearing on the final budget is to be published in a local newspaper. - Prior to June 8, a final budget is adopted by the Board of School Trustees. - On or before January 1, an amended final budget, reflecting any adjustments necessary as a result of the completed count of students, is adopted by the Board of School Trustees. - functions or programs within a fund without an increase and benefits, for 2017-2018 are: in total appropriations.
 If it becomes necessary during the course of the year to change any of the departmental budgets, transfers are initiated by department heads and approved by the appropriate division head.
-Transfers between programs or function classifications can be made as necessary.

-- This carryover is not allowed to exceed the following amounts: 3.
-Statutory regulations require budget control to be exercised at the function level within the General Fund and at the fund level for Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service, and Trust and Agency Funds. - 4.
-Generally, budgets for all funds are adopted in accordance with generally accepted accounting principles.
+Transfers between programs or function classifications can be made as necessary. - 3.
+Statutory regulations require budget control to be exercised at the function level within the General Fund and at the fund level for Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service, and Trust and Agency Funds.

+4. Generally, budgets for all funds are adopted in accordance with generally accepted accounting principles.
 Execution of new capital leases are not budgeted as current year expenditures.